-Noise resulting from access road and transmission line construction may disturb neighbouring communities and local fauna.
+Noise resulting from access road, distribution lines and substation rehabilitation may disturb neighbouring communities and local fauna.
 This impact will be of a temporary nature only and can be minimised by adopting appropriate mitigation measures including maintaining equipment and vehicles to manufacturers' standards and limiting operating times to daylight hours.

 Dust will be an issue during the construction of access roads and clearing of vegetation along the ROW.
-However, as most construction activities will be undertaken remote from residential areas, the impact is not expected to be major.
+However, as most rehabilitation activities will be undertaken in most cases far from residential areas, the impact is not expected to be major.

-Fugitive dust will be localised and may be emitted from construction works e.g., excavations and stock piles of materials including machinery as well as from truck traffic during the construction phase including installation of the towers, construction of access roads and "cabins".
+Fugitive dust will be localised and may be emitted from rehabilitation works e.g., excavations and stock piles of materials including machinery as well as from truck traffic during the rehabilitation phase including installation of the towers, construction of access roads and "cabins".
 This could cause health related impacts to the communities around and workers in the project site.
-Dust impacts will be localised and experienced only in the specific areas where the excavation for tower installation and sub-station construction will occur.
+Dust impacts will be localised and experienced only in the specific areas where the excavation for tower and sub-station rehabilitation will occur.

 Vehicular movement on gravel roads could lead to dust pollution in some areas during dry conditions.
-This impact would be of a short duration during the construction phase.
+This impact would be of a short duration during the rehabilitation phase.
 Dust pollution could also take place during maintenance and inspection of the lines.
 This impact will be localized and of a short duration, and is anticipated to be of low significance.

-- The dirt roads and exposed construction areas should be moisturised during the dry season to prevent or minimise the fugitive dust emissions. - Proper location of material stockpiles, especially sand and soil downwind from the commercial, residential and other establishments will be required; Frequent wetting of the stockpile and working area; screening of or providing wind breaks for stockpiles; - Workers in the project site must be equipped with the necessary and required Personal Protective Equipment (PPE) prescribed by the construction industry to mitigate dust impacts - Routing of the lines should preferably not be in close proximity to residential dwellings. - The construction schedule should be communicated with potentially affected parties. - Construction timeframes should be discussed with property owners. - Dust-suppression techniques should be used along gravel roads, when required.
+- The dirt roads and exposed construction areas should be moisturised during the dry season to prevent or minimise the fugitive dust emissions. - Proper location of material stockpiles, especially sand and soil downwind from the commercial, residential and other establishments will be required; Frequent wetting of the stockpile and working area; screening of or providing wind breaks for stockpiles; - Workers in the project site must be equipped with the necessary and required Personal Protective Equipment (PPE) prescribed by the construction industry to mitigate dust impacts - Routing of the lines should preferably not be in close proximity to residential dwellings where possible. - The rehabilitation schedule should be communicated with potentially affected parties. - Rehabilitation timeframes should be discussed with property owners. - Dust-suppression techniques should be used along gravel roads, when required.